ferencberes/LNTrafficSimulator/README.md

 # Acknowledgements

 We are grateful to Antoine Le Calvez (Coinmetrics) and Altangent Labs for kindly providing us their edge stream data and daily graph snapshots.
+We are thankful to [Domokos M. Kelen](https://github.com/proto-n) and [Rene Pickhardt](https://github.com/renepickhardt) for insightful discussions.